Lightstreamer/Lightstreamer-example-Quickstart-client-java/README.md

 ## Build

-To build and install a version of this demo you have two options: either use [Maven](https://maven.apache.org/) to take care of dependencies and building (recommended) or gather the necessary jars yourself and build it manually.
+To build and install a version of this demo you have two options: either use [Maven](https://maven.apache.org/) (or other build tools) to take care of dependencies and building (recommended) or gather the necessary jars yourself and build it manually.

 In both cases, if you plan to point the examples to your own server, you'll need to install the following adapters (depending on which quickstart example you want to run you might not need them all):